enseitankado/proxy-profiler/README.md

  **-f \<file_name>**
   Input proxy file.
 Each line has an IP:PORT format.

-> **Hint:** If input proxy file and output name is same and output file not empty then output list merged into input proxy file and will be
-> scanned alltogether again.
+> **Hint:** If input proxy file and output proxy file name is not same and output file is already exists then output file content merged into input proxy file and will be scanned alltogether again.

  **-o \<file_name/STDOUT>**
  Output proxy file or STDOUT ('STDOUT' is casesensitive).
 Specifies the name of the file to save the scan results.
 Proxy servers that meet the scanning criteria are saved in this file.
 Proxy servers are registered in the same format (IP:PORT) as recorded in the input file (-f).